NuriaMitjavila/Software-Engineering/README.md

 ● Third session to setup the tools of the environment and start to work.

 ● Four sessions to achieve different goals.
-In seminars the supervisor will discuss individually the work done by each group.
+In seminars the supervisor will discuss individually the group work.

 ● Two final sessions (4hours-10groups) to present the results of the project
 #